The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 Bleed the system

-- Liquid leakage in the piping system
+- Fluid leakage in the pipeline system

 Replace damaged cuffs, repair damage to cylinders or rod